10m+

 What is a buy-to-let mortgage?

-If you buy a property to rent out, you won't be able to fund it with a traditional residential mortgage.
-Instead, you'll need a specialist buy-to-let mortgage.
-This type of mortgage has been designed specifically for people who buy a property to rent to tenants rather than a place to live and should be viewed as a mid to long-term investment.
+Instead, you'll need a specialist buy-to-let mortgage designed for people who buy a property to rent to tenants rather than a place to live.
+It should be viewed as a mid to long-term investment.

 How does a buy-to-let mortgage work?

-There are many reasons why people buy more property – for buy-to-let, holiday lets or second homes.
 A key decision is whether to choose a repayment or interest-only mortgage.

 You can get various types of buy-to-let mortgages, such as a fixed, variable, tracker, discount or capped interest rate.
 However, most buy-to-let mortgages are interest-only.